Avarel/Thirteen/README.md

 # Thirteen Card Game
 In development.
-Using Rust for the server and probably HTML for front-end client.
+Using Rust for the server and probably HTML/JS for front-end client.